HAL receives IOC for Light Utility Helicopter

 "The HAL is moving towards the next phase of integrating and flight testing of mission and role equipment on the LUH," he said.

-The statement said one LUH prototype is part of flying display and another is part of static display at the DefExpo 2020.
+The statement said one LUH prototype is part of flying display and another is part of the static display at the DefExpo 2020.

 Three prototypes have been built and cumulatively completed over 550 flights under various terrains and climatic conditions like cold weather, hot weather, sea-level and high-altitude, complying to stringent certification and user requirements, it said.

-The LUH's endurance and reliability was established during the hot weather and high-altitude trials where it was ferried from Bengaluru, covering over 7,000-km distance and continuously flying for 17 days without any abnormalities, the statement said.
+The LUH's endurance and reliability were established during the hot weather and high-altitude trials where it was ferried from Bengaluru, covering over 7,000-km distance and continuously flying for 17 days without any abnormalities, the statement said.